venom21adi/audio-lora-finetuning/docs/case_studies/tabla/tabla.md

 The loss reduction indicates that the model learned to generate tabla-specific audio rather than generic percussion.

+Loss: 0.5765 → 0.2173 (-62.3%) over 100 epochs.
+(Granular per-epoch logs weren't preserved after the training pod was decommissioned; the table above reflects the best available record at the time.)

 ### 4.2 Qualitative: Before vs After

 **Same prompt, same seed:**